Issued: 5 May 2017

 The following information concerns policyholders whose travel arrangements have been affected by this weather event.

 If you have been affected by this event there may be provision for you to claim for benefits provided by your TINZ policy.
-Claims will be assessed in accordance with your Product Disclosure Statement (PDS) and may vary depending on the type of policy you purchased.
+Claims will be assessed in accordance with your Policy Wording and may vary depending on the type of policy you purchased.

 There is provision to claim for the forfeiture of any pre-booked travel arrangements that are cancelled due to this weather event, including accommodation, flights, tours, and other travel arrangements.